neondatabase/website/content/docs/manage/roles.md

   - /docs/manage/users
 ---

 In Neon, roles are PostgreSQL roles.
-You can think of a role s a database user.
+You can think of a role as a database user.
 Each Neon project is created with a default role that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
 This role owns the default database (`neondb`) that is created in a project's primary branch.

 Additional roles can be created in a project's primary branch or child branches.
 There is no limit to the number of roles you can create.